alinakhaee/spring-boot-simple-api/README.md

 # spring-boot-simple-api
-a sample project for learning spring boot up to now there are 3 entitites: post, tag & category for using the apis, follow the structure below
+a sample project for learning spring boot up to now there are 3 entitites: post, tag & category <br>
+for using the apis, follow the structure below
 ## POST
 send a request to /api/posts or /api/tags or /api/categories